Please refer to the summary box for product specific information displayed as X's in this document, for the Card(s) you're considering.

 A transaction limit applies.
 We do not set this but you can ask us what it is by contacting us.

-Using your available credit to pay some or all of your credit card balance with another provider.
+Using your available credit to pay some or all of your credit Card balance with another provider or to pay money into your UK current account.

 If the other bank or lender is not a member of the Faster Payment Scheme, we may not be able to carry out your request.
 We will not be responsible for this but you can contact us to see if other methods of making the transfer are available.